 You have the option to upload specific user and account data into your dataset using the Evergage API.
 This is useful if you want to add a custom field to many users or accounts at once, or add them to a dataset instead of waiting for them to log into your app.
 This data must be constructed very precisely and submitted to Evergage in the form of a .CSV (Comma Separated Value) file.
 These files can be created in any spreadsheet program (Excel, Google Spreadsheet, etc.).
-This article will explain how to:

 Construct the .CSV file